Isabella Offenbach Maas

-Isabella Offenbach Maas (March 11, 1817 – February 19, 1891) was an opera singer, pianist and the older sister of Jacques Offenbach.
+Isabella Offenbach Maas (March 11, 1817 – February 19, 1891) was an opera singer, pianist and the older sister of composer Jacques Offenbach.
 She was born in Cologne, Germany and is known for bringing the opera to Galveston, Texas.

 Early life and education

 Isabella was one of ten children of Isaac Juda Offenbach, né Eberst (1779–1850) and his wife Marianne, née Rindskopf (c.
 1783–1840).
 Isaac, who came from a musical family, had abandoned his original trade as a bookbinder and earned an itinerant living as a cantor in synagogues and playing the violin in cafés.
 He was generally known as "der Offenbacher", after his native town, Offenbach am Main, and in 1808 he officially adopted Offenbach as a surname.
 In 1816 he settled in Cologne, where he became established as a teacher, giving lessons in singing, violin, flute, and guitar, and composing both religious and secular music.

 Isabella played piano in a trio with her brothers Jacob (Jacques) cello, and Julius (violin).
 They performed popular dance music and operatic arrangements at local dance halls, inns and cafés.